Tutorial: How to Install a Valid Web SSL Certificate in Access Server

 Important

-The SSL certificates are not related to VPN certificates as those are separate and managed in a different way.
-Alterations to the SSL certificates don’t affect VPN certificates.
+SSL certificates are not related to VPN certificates, as they are separate and managed differently.
+Alterations to SSL certificates don’t affect VPN certificates.

-To generate the proper keying materials for your Access Server software, you need a machine with OpenSSL installed.
+You need a machine with OpenSSL installed to generate the proper keying materials for your Access Server software.
 You can do this on a Linux system, such as the system running your Access Server.

 Check if OpenSSL is installed